moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 The agent section configures the behavior and appearance of the agent.

 ### agent.name
-The name your MSA will refer to itself as.
+The name MSA will refer to itself as.

 Example:
 ```json